InvadingOctopus/octopuskit/README.md

 }
 ```

-> The coordinator object manages your game's state and scenes, and can be observed and controlled from SwiftUI.
+> The coordinator object manages your game's scenes and global state, and can be observed and controlled from SwiftUI.

 👾 *Creating an animated sprite*